abodh/LinDistRestoration/docs/index.md

 # ![](logo.png)

 !!! note
-    The package is currently in a development state and will have several code pushes in the next few weeks or so.
-Please use the current version carefully and keep updated with the code updates.
+    The package is currently in a development stage and will have several code pushes in the next few weeks or so.
+Please use the current version carefully and stay updated with the latest version.

 LinDistRestoration is a package to solve a 3-phase unbalanced distribution system restoration problem using mixed-integer linear programming.
 This package is intented for users interested in solving linear optimal power flow problem.
 The linear power flow model is extracted from [[1]](#ref1) and the base restoration models are based on [[2]](#ref2), [[3]](#ref3).